Visitors please be aware of the following restrictions:

-When entering the health service, you will have your temperature checked, be screened and asked to provide contact details.
-You will also be required to sign in and sign out.
+When entering the health service you will be screened, have your temperature checked and be asked to provide some details.
+You will also be required to sign in and out.

 Who is permitted to visit?